-The figures exclude Versum Materials and Intermolecular since the integration process was still underway at this point of time.
-Any spend on voluntarily introduced and (co-) financed healthcare benefits for employees and possibly their dependents.
-Not taking
+- 1 The figures exclude Versum Materials and Intermolecular since the integration process was still underway at this point of time. - 2 Any spend on voluntarily introduced and (co-) financed healthcare benefits for employees and possibly their dependents.
+Not taking into consideration any mandatory social security cover (mostly covered by an insurance policy).

-Any spend on voluntarily introduced and (co-) financed life insurance cover that pays a defined amount in case of death of disability caused by a work-related accident (not taking into consideration any mandatory social security cover, e.g. workman's compensation).
-Any spend on voluntarily introduced and (co-) financed life insurance cover that pays a defined amount of money in case of natural

-5 Any spend on voluntarily introduced and (co-) financed insurance cover that disability pays for salary continuation in case of inability to work caused by an insured incident.
+- 3 Any spend on voluntarily introduced and (co-) financed accident insurance that pays a defined amount in case of death or disability caused by a work-related accident (not taking into consideration any mandatory social security cover, e.g. workman's compensation). - 4 Any spend on voluntarily introduced and (co-) financed life insurance cover that pays a defined amount of money in case of natural death (not accidental). - 5 Any spend on voluntarily introduced and (co-) financed insurance cover that disability pays for salary continuation in case of inability to work caused by an insured incident.